Archive for the ‘HP Updates’ Category

 Upgrade!

-I’ve completed a long, LONG overdue Wordpress upgrade.
+I’ve completed a long, LONG overdue WordPress upgrade.
 As a result, most of my customizations no longer work… I’ll get around to making the site pretty again someday soon, but for now it’ll be stuck on the default theme.

 (But I’m guessing most people read via RSS anyway)